adriana-icasiano/VBA-Challenge/README.md

   * The total stock volume of the stock.

-* You should also have conditional formatting that will highlight positive change in green and negative change in red.
+  * Conditional formatting that will highlight positive change in green and negative change in red.

-## BONUS

-* Your solution will also be able to return the stock with the "Greatest % increase", "Greatest % decrease" and "Greatest total volume".
-The solution will look as follows:
+* Loop through new summary created above and output "Greatest % increase", "Greatest % decrease" and "Greatest total volume".

-* Make the appropriate adjustments to your VBA script that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.
+* Make the appropriate adjustments that will allow it to run on every worksheet, i.e., every year, just by running the VBA script once.

+# Summary of Codes used
+ * For each ws in Worksheets, Next ws
+ * lastrow1 = ws.Cells(Rows.Count, 1).End(xlUp).Row
+ * For loops